What is cheap in Poland?

 Although I don’t paint an overly positive picture of food prices in Poland in this post, my frustration is more to do with the illogical price rises within certain food groups in recent years.

-There are products such as milk, potatoes, sugar and certain meats which have always been cheap in Poland.
+There are products such as potatoes, sugar and certain meats which have always been cheap in Poland.
 Compared with prices in supermarkets in other EU countries, staple food items in Poland are very reasonably priced.

 Final Thoughts